krlvi/bostats2/README.md

 # Bostats2

-Scrapes hemnet.se to for apartment sale prices **per square meter**.
+Scrapes hemnet.se for apartment sale prices **per square meter**.
 Produces a table with 50th, 75th and 90th percentiles.
-Like [bostats](https://github.com/krlvi/bostats) but not in Clojure but Go, faster, and it actually works.
+Like [bostats](https://github.com/krlvi/bostats) but in Go instead of Clojure, faster, and it actually works.

 # Usage
 1) Have Go installed

-2) On the [hemnet page for sold properties](https://www.hemnet.se/salda/bostader) search for with parameters that interest you.
+2) On the [hemnet page for sold properties](https://www.hemnet.se/salda/bostader) search with parameters that interest you.

 3) Copy the URL.

 4) Do a `go run main.go '<URL>'`

-#Example
+# Example
 This url https://www.hemnet.se/salda/bostader?location_ids%5B%5D=925968&sold_age=all gives sold properties in Kungsholmen.

 Running `go run main.go 'https://www.hemnet.se/salda/bostader?location_ids%5B%5D=925968&sold_age=all'` will produce a result like the one below: